All Souls Day

 I went because today is All Souls Day, a day of remembrance for those who have recently died.
 And I wanted to have one last cry for old Chas Ambler; to bring an end, somehow, to grief, and to pass into remembering my dear old friend in a different way.
 It was a beautiful and simple service, with liturgy taken from the Book of Common Prayer.
 Whenever I hear, or read, passages from the Book of Common Prayer, I always think that this is at the root of what prose writers in English are trying to do.
 Dramatists and poets get Shakespeare, but for prose writers, the Book of Common Prayer is our fountainhead, or at least that’s how it seems to me.

 The CofE is what you might call a ‘broad church.’
-My step-daughter, who works for the Church, disapproves of my particular take on it all, as I describe myself as a cultural Christian, and an adherent of the movement known as The Sea of Faith.
-Broad, yes, but lots of people in the Church see the Sea of Faith as a step too far.
-Nevertheless, that is where I position myself; and for good or ill, I take a great deal of comfort from going to church at various moments – and today was one.
+I describe myself as a Christian, one who came to faith through an interest the movement known as The Sea of Faith.
+Lots of people in the Church see the Sea of Faith as a step too far.
+Nevertheless, that is where I started from, though my position has changed over time.
+These days, I’m more Modern Church.
+I take a great deal of comfort from going to church at various moments – and today was one.

 Try as I might, I can’t reconcile the dumbass cutesy-pie Americanisation of Hallowe’en with the deep seriousness of death, of mourning, of the human understanding of the unknown and unknowable.
 For millenia, humankind has lit fires at this time of year to mark the darkening of the year, and held ceremonies to mark the passing of life.
 And what we have now is the commodification of this profound, recurring moment in our turning world.